The Green, Bradford (test)

 A viewing usually takes around 15 to 20 minutes, however you can spend as long as you wish viewing the property.

-What will i be shown on my viewing?
+What will I be shown on my viewing?

 The property team will guide you around the building and show you the social areas, outdoor spaces and on-site facilities as well as the rooms you would like to see (dependent upon availability).
-Please be aware that some rooms and apartments that you view may be occupied by our current residents.
+Please be aware that some rooms and apartments that you view may be occupied by their current residents.

 I'm in a different country how do I view a property?

-We offer a Online viewings for those who cannot view in person.
-Just click 'Arrange a Viewing' and from there you can choose the Online option and organize a time and date that suits you.
+They offer a Online viewings for those who cannot view in person.
+Just click 'Arrange a Viewing' and from there you can choose the Online option and organise a time and date that suits you.
 A member of the team will skype call you at your arranged time.
+To know more about this you can be in touch with Amber agent.

-Reviews (7)
+5.8K+ Reviews

-Student Accomodations in Bradford
+Student Accommodations in Bradford

 Bradford Student Accommodation